-- The Volvo Ocean Race took place on 24 November 10 December 2017 in Cape Town. - Isingqisethu Cultural Festival took place on 10-12 November 2017 in Port St Johns. - The draft Demand and Supply analysis and implementation plan report for the proposed Indi-Atlantic Tourism Route is in place and has been circulated to stakeholders for comments. - DAFF has granted consent to subdivide agricultural land for the development of the proposed Nonoti Beach Resort. - The land use challenges have been unblocked at Mkambati Nature Reserve with DAFF.
+- The Volvo Ocean Race took place on 24 November 10 December 2017 in Cape Town. - Isingqisethu Cultural Festival took place on 10-12 November 2017 in Port St Johns. - The draft Demand and Supply analysis and implementation plan report for the proposed Indi-Atlantic Tourism Route is in place.
+The outcomes of the report are being implemented and Hole in Wall (EC), Harold Johnson Nature Reserve (KZN) and Orange River Mouth (NC) has been prioritised in the 2019/20 financial year. - DAFF has granted consent to subdivide agricultural land for the development of the proposed Nonoti Beach Resort. - The land use challenges have been unblocked at Mkambati Nature Reserve with DAFF.
 The surveying of the site and whole of Mkambati Nature Reserve is under way. - In collaboration with DEA, the Department is currently conducting needs assessments at boat launch sites in order ascertain required interventions at each site.
-A questionnaire has been developed for distribution to Boat Base Whale Watching and White Shark Cage Diving (BBWW & WSCD) operators and associations. - Responsible Tourism Guidelines for CMT have been drafted. - UKZN was appointed to conduct two research studies: - Develop a framework to measure the economic impact of coastal and marine tourism in South Africa.
-Phase one and two of the study has been completed and phase three is under way. - A study on the governance and coordination of coastal and marine tourism.
-The study has been completed and final report in place.
+A questionnaire has been developed for distribution to Boat Base Whale Watching and White Shark Cage Diving (BBWW & WSCD) operators and associations. - Responsible Tourism Guidelines for CMT have been drafted and circulated to stakeholders for comments. - UKZN was appointed to conduct a research study to develop a framework to measure the economic impact of coastal and marine tourism in South Africa.
+The study has been completed with the final report in place.